pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Making him the villain takes the blame away."
 --Cameron Howe, *Halt and Catch Fire*

+"We live in an age of exponential growth in knowledge, and it is increasingly futile to teach only polished theorems and proofs.
+We must abandon the guided tour through the art gallery of mathematics, and instead teach how to create mathematics we need.
+In my opinion, there is no long-term practical alternative."
+-Richard Hamming, *The Art of Doing Science and Engineering*

 "When somebody calls themselves a job creator, they aren't describing the economy, although that's what it sounds like.
 What they are really doing is making a claim on status, privilege and power."
 --Nick Hanauer